Soontao/presentations/src/node/cim-training/session-6.md

 * prefer to use `function` to implement `service`.
 * use `NODE_ENV` control the CAP running profile (local sqlite/remote hana).
+* batch in event processing ?
-* Directory name/package name/service name should be same.
+* directory name/package name/service name should be same.
-* Please remember to add the mandatory columns to the initialize CSV file(e.g. PK)
+* please remember to add the mandatory columns to the initialize CSV file(e.g. PK)
-* Maybe there are some issues in the `CDS deploy` now.
+* maybe there are some issues in the `CDS deploy` now.
+* use fixed `@sap/cds` version.